Improve Your Job Search – 6 Simple Changes

 - Do not spend more the 10% of your time browsing the big job boards.
-Surveys show these have the lowest possible chance of success with the greatest competition.
-Your return on efforts spend are seldom rewarded.
+Surveys show this practice produces the lowest percentage of success.

-- Every day, MAIL at least 3 resumes a day to companies you would like to work for.
-Address them to your boss’s boss – not HR, and write “personal/confidential” in the lower left-hand corner.
+- Every day, MAIL at least 3 resumes to companies you would like to work for.
+Address them to the boss of the person you would be working for and never to HR.
+They are a black hole.
+Write “personal/confidential” in the lower left-hand corner of the envelope.
 The idea here is for the big boss to give your information to the person you would be working under.
 In this way, it looks like his boss is recommending you.
 This “direct marketing” gets your information two steps past the resume boards and directly in front of the decision maker.

-- Improve on your Personal Network of working people at different companies.
-Make at least three contacts toward this goal.
+- Improve on your Personal Network of people employed at different companies.
+Make at least three contacts toward this goal – daily.
 The more working people that are made aware of your job search, the better chances you have of getting that “inside” job referral.
-Remember, over 60% of jobs are filled through these types of referrals.
-These opportunities are never posted anywhere.
+60-80% of jobs are filled through referrals for jobs that are never posted anywhere.
 Be one of the lucky ones.

-- Keep your online profiles and status updated on all social media.
+- Keep online profiles and status updated on all social media.
 LinkedIn, Facebook, where ever.

-- Even if it is not your area of interest, consider working contract or temp jobs to your foot in the door.
+- Even if it is not your area of interest, consider working contract or temp jobs.
 The object is to get people to notice you.
-People appreciate talent only after they see it in action.
+People appreciate talent when they see it in action.

 Other helpful articles are available by simply visiting our Personal Career Portal.
 Just click on the above “Job Seekers” tab, then the “Get Career Help” tab in the right menu bar.